Equivariant infinite loop space theory, the space level story: The generalized Segal machine

 and

 hence $F$ and $F^{-1}$ are inverse homeomorphisms.
 Note that $F^{-1}$ is automatically a $G$-map since it is inverse to the $G$-map $F$.
-The compatibility with the $\sD_G$-$G$-space structure is clear. \end{proof} Using this, we mimic the proof of \myref{compFFG} to prove the equivalence of the categories of $\sD$-$G$-spaces and $\sD_G$-$G$-spaces.
+The compatibility with the action of $\sD_G$ is clear. \end{proof} Using this, we mimic the proof of \autoref{compFFG} to prove the equivalence of the categories of $\sD$-$G$-spaces and $\sD_G$-$G$-spaces.